davep/delpa/msig-readme.txt

 ;;; Commentary:
 ;;
-;; signature.el provides some simple commands that allow for the easy ;; manipulation of the email/news signature in a buffer.
+;; msig.el provides some simple commands that allow for the easy ;; manipulation of the email/news signature in a buffer.